 - Engage 25,000 volunteers

-By supporting Surfrider’s beach clean up goals, Clif Bar is honoring their 'protect where we play’ mantra and commitment by supporting Surfrider Foundation’s National Beach Clean Up program.
+By supporting Surfrider’s beach cleanup goals, Clif Bar is honoring their 'protect where we play’ mantra and commitment by supporting the Surfrider Foundation’s National Beach Cleanup program.

 Surfrider does more beach cleanups over the course of the year than any other organization.
 With Clif Bar’s support, Surfrider has the capacity to harness the collective power of this volunteer-driven action.

-With Clif Bar’s support, we have built a collection tool that will allow our networks to catalog the data collected at beach cleanups by weight and types of trash.
+We have built a collection tool that will allow our networks to catalog the data collected at beach cleanups by weight and types of trash.
 The collection tool will unify the outputs and allow reliable metrics for measuring our success.
-The quantitative beach cleanup data will drive participation and inform Surfrider Foundation’s efforts to reduce plastic pollution through behavior change, promoting alternatives and policy efforts, like California’s recent single-use bag ban.
+The quantitative beach cleanup data will drive participation and inform the Surfrider Foundation’s efforts to reduce plastic pollution through behavior change, promoting alternatives and policy efforts, like California’s recent single-use bag ban.

 Participating helps to:

 - Policy changes that lead to coastal victories